csc413-2020/csc413-2020.github.io/_contents/02-annoucements.md

 image: ""
 ---

+ - **Mar 17**: Homework 4 [handout](/assets/misc/HW04.pdf) is due Mar 24th.
+Additional TA office hours this week are Thurs 3-4pm and Fri 6-7pm using Zoom Meeting.
+Please check your email for the link to the office hours.
+ - **Mar 17**: We are now moving all the lectures, the tutorials and the office hours online.
+Please check your email for the link to the online sessions.
- - **Mar 9**: Programming Assignment 3 [handout](/assets/misc/PA03.pdf) is due Mar 16th.
+ - **Mar 9**: Programming Assignment 3 [handout](/assets/misc/PA03.pdf) is due Mar ~~16th~~18th.
 Additional TA office hours this week are Thurs 3-4pm and Fri 6-7pm.
  - **Mar 5**: Homework 3 deadline extended till Mar 6th.
  - **Feb 27**: Homework 3 [handout](/assets/misc/HW03.pdf) is due Mar ~~5th~~6th.
 Additional TA office hours this week are Mon 6-7pm and Thurs 3-4pm.
  - **Feb 12**: Programming Assignment 2 [handout](/assets/misc/PA02.pdf) [starter code](https://colab.research.google.com/drive/11sH_zV08QvCAYrGDv83lI9-5mnmln3SV#scrollTo=JyzOT64xkqy6) is due Feb 26th.